Group-Sensitive Offline Contextual Bandits: Method

-Removing the absolute value and rewriting this: { } where $\lambda, \eta \geq 0$ are dual variables that adaptively penalize group-sensitive constraint violations in either direction.
+where $\lambda, \eta \geq 0$ are dual variables that adaptively penalize group-sensitive constraint violations in either direction.
 Optimizing this Lagrangian enables us to maximize the reward while minimizing fairness violations through the dynamic adjustment of $\lambda$ and $\eta$.

 \textbf{Policy Learning.} At each iteration, we update the policy parameters $\theta$ via gradient ascent to maximize the Lagrangian $L$.
 The policy gradient is derived as:

 This formulation suggests that the algorithm will ``rescale'' the gradient of different sensitive groups.
 Or from another perspective, the algorithm ``up-weights'' the reward of the lower reward group and ``down-weights'' the higher reward group.